scottie-l/reading-notes/reading-notes-301/class-10.md

 <b><a href = "https://codeburst.io/javascript-error-messages-debugging-d23f84f0ae7c">"JS error messages"</a>

-1. What is a ‘refrence error’?
+1. What is a ‘reference error’?
 When you try to use a variable that has not yet been declared.

 2. What is a ‘syntax error’?
-This occurs when you have something that cannot be parsred in terms of syntax.
+This occurs when you have something that cannot be parsed in terms of syntax.

 3. What is a ‘range error’?
 Try to manipulate an object with some kind of length & give it an invalid length.